Everything we know about Ron DeSantis’s Tennessee car crash

 The crash took place on I-75 South close to the 2.8-mile marker, south of the 153 exit, according to News Channel 9.

-Chattanooga Police told News Channel 9 that it was a minor crash and as traffic slowed down, four cars in the motorcade transporting Mr DeSantis collided with each other.
+Chattanooga Police told the outlet that a previous crash caused the incident with the motorcade.
+Other motorists crashed after drivers were forced to quickly brake to allow an animal, possibly a dog, to cross the highway.

+Following that crash, three vehicles in the governor’s motorcade ended up in a dead-end collision as they slowed down to avoid the original collision.

 Law enforcement said one of the staffers suffered a minor injury.
 Mr DeSantis and his staff continued their journey to the fundraisers.

 Campaign has blown 40 per cent of donations